Vernissage: 14.7.2022, 5-10 pm

-Urania Berlin will be hosting an interdisciplinary group show, MATERIAL NATION—Crossing Into Uncertainty, from July 15 to August 28, 2022.
-Nine artists from central, eastern, and southeastern Europe explore nation, belonging, autonomy, self-determination, identity, and leave-taking, in extremely personal and simultaneously highly political works.
+In this interdisciplinary group show, nine artists from central, eastern, and southeastern Europe explore nation, belonging, autonomy, self-determination, identity, and leave-taking, in works that are both very intimate and highly political.

-The war in the Ukraine is a turning point.
-Wars shift all kinds of borders: personal, political, and moral.
+The war in Ukraine is a turning point.
+Wars shift borders of all kinds: personal, political, and moral.
 What happens to human beings when they become subject to these shifting borders?
+How is it possible to process such overwhelming experiences?
+And how can they be expressed in artistic explorations?

-The Urania has invited nine artists to show works exploring changes in internal and external boundaries.
-What does it mean to long for a homeland that no longer exists?
-When the country you were born in is no longer on the map, or is currently occupied and destroyed?
-What material are nations made of, and who has the control?
+The artists invited to exhibit here investigate shifting internal and external boundaries in their works: What does it mean to long for a homeland that no longer exists?
+Because, for example, you were born in a country that is no longer on the map, or is currently occupied and destroyed?
+Childhood memories of the 1990s, of the wars in the Balkans and the transformation processes in the post-Socialist countries play a role in grappling with these questions.
+What is the Material of the Nation and who controls it?

 Elektra KB, an artist with Columbian and Ukrainian roots who works in Brooklyn, NY, explores questions of gender, migration, transculturality, and abuses of power.
 Their works can be found in collections around the globe and exhibit a unique hybrid approach incorporating utopias and dystopias.
 At the Urania, Elektra KB will be presenting textile works and an installation with performances.
 The city of Kharkiv is at the center of Mykola Ridnyi’s work, it is also his birthplace.
 Ridnyi’s interdisciplinary artworks range from installations to sculpture and photography.
 At the Urania, he will be screening a video piece from 2014-15 on the brutal and violent conflict between pro-Ukrainian and pro-Russian activists.